WPLI: History

 On January 20, 2016, the station dropped its Urban AC format for sports talk with the new call sign WPLY.
 The station became an affiliate of Fox Sports Radio.

 On September 30, 2025, WPLY ceased operations.
 Its sports format continues on WXLK's HD3 subchannel and translator W266CY 101.1 FM Roanoke (which now simulcasts WXLK-HD3).
+WPLY and WPLI concurrently swapped call letters, while Mel Wheeler Inc. explored the possibility of selling off or donating the 1390 AM facility.